davewalker60/pmdup/index.md

 Site navigation:
 * Expand the navigation menu to access each individual topic.
-* Expand the **More Options** menu to access quick reference links to the most frequently used items.
+* Expand the **More Options** menu to access quick reference links to the most frequently used items, search, and send feedback.

 We look forward to dancing in the sand with you!